Section: User Commands (1)

 Upon startup, gp computes a table of small primes used in

 is set, the table include primes up to that bound instead of the default

 (= 500000).
 It is now mostly useless to change this value.

 - -q, --quiet

 Quiet mode.
-Don't print headers or history numbers, don't say goodbye.
+Do not print headers or history numbers and do not say goodbye.

 Size of gp internal stack allocated on startup.
 When gp runs out of space, it

 interrupts the current computation and raises a

 exception.
 If this occurs frequently, start with a bigger stack.
 The stack